Quantum Computing

 Article title : Superconducting quantum computing

-"quantum computing is a branch of quantum computing and solid state physics that implements superconducting electronic circuits as qubits in a quantum..."
+"quantum computing is a branch of quantum computing and solid-state physics that implements superconducting electronic circuits as qubits in a quantum..."

 Article title : Timeline of quantum computing and communication